 All plans have a formulary, which is a list of drugs that are covered by each plan.
 The formularies can vary widely and are one of the most important factors to take in to account when purchasing a PDP.
 There are two types, open formularies and closed formularies.
 Open formularies will automatically include any new drug approved by CMS.
 Due to the cost of automatically accepting these new high end drugs (read very expensive), many plans are switching to a closed formulary.
 Closed formularies select the list of drugs that are covered and do not automatically include any newly approved drugs without reviewed first.
 Another important factor with formularies is the annual change in drugs covered.
 These annual changes make it necessary for you to check to see if your medicines will be covered next year based on any changes to next year’s formulary.

 Carrot and the Stick - PDP Penalty

 When PDP plans were first created in 2007, the government included mechanisms to entice those seniors who were eligible (and not taking any medications) to enroll also.
 Most seniors who were not on any medications felt is was not necessary to pay for a PDP when they were not using it.
 However, the government needed those not taking medication to help offset the cost of those who were taking multiple medications.
 Therefore, the government introduced the “carrot and the stick.”
 The carrot was price reduction of medicine costs when compared to what seniors were paying before PDPs were created.
-The stick was a 1% penalty per month you were not signed up when you first became eligible.
-This penalty was based on the average national price of a PDP.
+The stick was a 1% penalty per month for those of you who were not signed up when you first became eligible.
+This penalty was based on the current year's average national price of a PDP.
 The penalty follows you for as long as you live.
 When you switched PDP, CMS would notify the new insurance carrier and require them to continue assessing the penalty.
 This was to encourage those not taking medication to enroll early.